cs4241-20a/a3-persistence/README.md

   and brightly colored.
   * Alignment
   I used Bootstrap's container, column and row system to align my UI elements.
 By default, elements within a container will be centered horizontally on the page, so that was taken care of for me.
-However, in aligning buttons, inputs, and other elements within a card div, elements typically weren't centered by default.
-I wasn't quite satisfied with the sizing and spacing.
-I added some margin around buttons and inputs and also made buttons bigger.
+However, in aligning buttons, inputs, and other elements within a card div, elements typically weren't centered by default and I wasn't quite satisfied with the sizing and spacing.
+I chose to center-align these elements, and added some margin around buttons and inputs and also made buttons bigger.
   * Proximity